rickchung/rickchung.github.io/about.markdown

 Conferences

+- **Chung, C.Y.** & Hsiao, I.H.
+(2021).
+Exploring the Effect of Augmented Reality on Verbal Communication and Code-editing Patterns in a Collaborative Programming Task.
+IEEE ICALT '21.
+[In Press].
+- **Chung, C.Y.** & Hsiao, I.H.
+(2021).
+From Detail to Context: Modeling Distributed Practice Intensity and Timing by Multiresolution Signal Analysis.
+EDM '21.
+[In Press].
-- **Chung, C.Y.**., & Hsiao, I.H.
+- **Chung, C.Y.** & Hsiao, I.H.
 (2020).
 Investigating Patterns of Study Persistence on Self-Assessment Platform of Programming Problem-Solving.
-Proceedings of the 51st ACM Technical Symposium on Computer Science Education (SIGCSE), 162–168.
+Proceedings of the 51st ACM Technical Symposium on Computer Science Education (SIGCSE).
 [DOI](https://doi.org/10.1145/3328778.3366827)
-- **Chung, C.Y.**., & Hsiao, I.H.
+- **Chung, C.Y.** & Hsiao, I.H.
 (2020).
 Computational Thinking in Augmented Reality: An Investigation of Collaborative Debugging Practices.
-2020 6th International Conference of the Immersive Learning Research Network (iLRN), 54–61.
+Proceedings of the 6th International Conference of the Immersive Learning Research Network (iLRN).
 [DOI](https://doi.org/10.23919/iLRN47897.2020.9155152)
-- **Chung, C.Y.**., & Hsiao, I.H.
+- **Chung, C.Y.** & Hsiao, I.H.
 (2019).
 Quantitative Analytics in Exploring Self-Regulated Learning Behaviors: Effects of Study Persistence and Regularity.
-2019 IEEE Frontiers in Education Conference (FIE), 1–9.
+Prceedings of 2019 Frontiers in Education Conference (FIE).
 [DOI](https://doi.org/10.1109/FIE43999.2019.9028665)
-- **Chung, C.Y.**, & Hsiao, I. H. (2019).
+- **Chung, C.Y.** & Hsiao, I. H. (2019).
 Chronological Semantics Modeling: A Topic Evolution Approach in Online User-Generated Medical Data.
-In International Conference on Social Computing, Behavioral-Cultural Modeling and Prediction and Behavior Representation in Modeling and Simulation (pp. 103-112).
+Proceedings of International Conference on Social Computing, Behavioral-Cultural Modeling and Prediction and Behavior Representation in Modeling and Simulation.
 Springer, Cham.

 Workshops